 Home insurance coverage types for new construction

 There are many factors and considerations that go into building a new home on your land.
 For starters, you may need to buy builder’s risk insurance before the construction gets underway.
-This coverage can protect against damages to the materials and features of the construction project while it is being built.
+This insurance for home construction can help protect against damages to the materials and features of the construction project while it is being built.
 If fire or weather damages the materials or the structure before the building is finished, for example, builder’s risk insurance could help cover the losses.

 Builder’s risk insurance

-A standard home insurance policy can go a long way, but it may not always be the right protection tool.
+A standard home insurance policy can provide protection and cover up to certain needs, but it may not always be the right protection tool.
 Homes under construction or serious renovation may benefit from builder’s risk insurance because it is specialized property insurance designed precisely for these situations.
 With this home insurance construction endorsement, the building is covered while being worked on, including the building materials being used.

 The risks a completed home and a home under construction face are not always the same.
 These differences are one reason that builders’ risk insurance can be helpful.
 This specialized insurance covers a wide range of perils: